dawallin/dawallin.github.io/_drafts/2015-04-05-CreatingADeveloperBlogWithJekyll-Overview.md

 	# You can find your shortname on the Settings page of your Disqus account
 	disqus:
 If you go slow and carefully read the instruction you will notice that it's not the username you should enter.
 Given the right shortname it works like a charm.

 Insight with Google Analytics
 ---

+Ohh, I almost forgot to tell you.
+Once you got Google Analytics up and running you will notice that you get a lot of hits from suspicious users and crawler engines.
+These are called refferer spam, and just like email spam you should not follow the links.
+A good article on how to filter your analytics from spam is found here: [What is referrer spam and how to stop it - Guide](http://www.ohow.co/what-is-referrer-spam-how-stop-it-guide/).
+Summary
+---
+That's it.
+Hopefully you, just like me, now have a running static jekyll blogg hosted on gitpages.